Macadamia Nut Tree: The Tropical Treat

 In the United States, very few pests are likely on macadamia.
 Those that do occur are more of the nuisance category.

 Thrips can inhabit the flower-bedecked racemes of your plant.
 These annoying little pests feast on plant saps and can reduce the harvest.
 They can continue to live on the husk, feeding on that as well.
-Applications of a horticultural oil should reduce their numbers.
+Applications of a horticultural oil spray should reduce their numbers.

 Mites can also inhabit the husk around your nut shells, and they will eat it and leave the nut open to environmental risks.
 Broad mites can also feed on the flowers, reducing nut set.
 Like with thrips, horticultural oil reduces their numbers.